zoeseeger/git-cheat-sheet/README.md

     git commit -m "Initial commit"

-To add your files to the repository created at the start specify the repository by the following command after inserting the correct username and name of the repository.
+To add your files to the remote repository created at the start specify the repository by the following command after inserting the correct username and name of the repository.
 This updates the URL in .git/config.

     git remote add origin https://github.com/account/name-of-your-repository.git